Not Sure About Uncertainty

 The distinction between testing and checking is potentially interesting here.
 Checking can only ever operate in the top left quadrant, on known factors with (perceived) understood outcomes.
 The testing task is the bigger, broader, uncertain task.

 A meta-challenge of testing is to balance the quest for new unknowns against the investigation of existing known unknowns on the basis of whatever data is available.
-Although the matrix is square and the four sections identical in area in the figures shown, there’s always additional uncertainty about their relative size and shape.
+Although the matrix is square and the four sections are identical in area, in the figures shown, there’s always additional uncertainty about their relative size and shape.

 We should feed our risk model with the best data we have about that topography – more time spent on research might give us confidence that the unknown unknowns are small relative to the known knowns.
 An inexperienced team might have the opposite effect.